lachlanpotter/lachlanpotter.github.io/docs/Fun.md

 ## Fun

-I also enjoy solving cryptic crosswords.
+I enjoy solving cryptic crosswords.
 In 2022 I wrote my first cryptic crossword.
 It's themed and has two difficulties, the only difference being whether the (undefined) themed clues are marked with an *.
 If you are interested you can try them below:

 ### [Measurement (easier version)](https://drive.google.com/file/d/1xtxrZbxH1CN4nHYeS1TIjHZkgUpuSTAR/view?usp=sharing)